-Hi Stephanie!
-Can you tell us about What drove you to the ABA profession?
+GCT: Hi Stephanie!
+Can you tell us about what drove you to the ABA profession?

 Stephanie: My day is a blur usually.
 With my ABA clients I usually work anywhere from 1.5 to 3 hours in a session depending on the day and the client’s mood.
 Somedays we get through 3 programs and spend lots of time teaching the challenging programs and other days we can work through 10 programs.
-I can tell you one thing for sure, every day is different!
+I can tell you one thing for sure; every day is different!
 But whatever the days is like, working with my clients brings challenging days as well as many smiles.
 Every time a client masters a task or progresses in the smallest way fills me with pride.

-I have gained so much knowledge from the awesome BCBAs that I have worked with.
-Pranali and Megan are two of the best BCBAs I have worked with.
-I am fortunate enough to work alongside them and learn from them.
+Stephanie: I have gained so much knowledge from the awesome BCBA’s I have worked with.
+Pranali and Megan are two of the best BCBA’s I have worked with.
+I am fortunate enough to work with them and learn from them.

 First and foremost, develop a relationship with all that you worked with.
 The client, the family, and your BCBA.
 You cannot be successful without the support of the BCBA and the family.

-What’s the best piece advice you’ve ever been given?
+GCT: What’s the best advice you’ve ever been given?